-For LGBTQ+ couples who decide to tie the knot, it’s important to review your financial plans and understand the financial impacts of marriage.
+For LGBT+ couples who decide to tie the knot, it’s important to review your financial plans and understand the financial impacts of marriage.
 These tips can help.

-For LGBTQ+ couples who decide to tie the knot, it’s important to review your financial plans and understand the financial benefits and impacts of marriage.
+For LGBT+ couples who decide to tie the knot, it’s important to review your financial plans and understand the financial benefits and impacts of marriage.

 Christopher Canlas, a Senior Vice President and Financial Advisor with Morgan Stanley, recommends reviewing several core areas of your joint financial lives: